Skip to main content

 Alumni Fun Run/Walk

 A tradition for more than 20 years, the Alumni Fun Run/Walk is a great way to start your Reunion Saturday.
-In case of inclement weather, this event will be cancelled.

 Family Friendly